-PHI 355 Violence, Power, and the (3) Philosophy of Nonviolence
+PHI 355 Violence, Power, and the Philosophy of Nonviolence (3)

 We explore the problem of violence and power in many ways and what philosophers have had to say about the incredible violence of the 20th and 21st centuries.
 This course introduces students to the philosophical/theological tradition of nonviolent resistance through a focus on such figures as Thoreau, Emerson, Gandhi, Martin Luther King, and Thomas Merton, etc.